-- (a) Reflects estimated payment of a \$10.6 million dividend to Coffeyville Acquisition LLC and Coffeyville Acquisition II LLC. - (b) Reflects gross proceeds of \$10.6 million received for the sale of the managing general partner interest in the Partnership, through sale of the managing general partner, to Coffeyville Acquisition III LLC at estimated fair market value as determined by our board of directors after consultation with management. - (c) To reflect the public offering of 20,000,000 shares of common stock at the initial public offering price of \$19.00 per share resulting in aggregate gross proceeds of \$380.0 million, and in conjunction with the offering, to reflect the conversion from a partnership structure to a corporate structure of members' equity and management voting common units subject to redemption. - (d) To reflect the payment of underwriters' discounts and commissions and estimated offering expenses totaling \$34.8 million of which \$5.5 million had been prepaid as of June 30, 2007 and \$2.0 million has been accrued as of June 30, 2007. - (e) To reflect the repayment of term debt of \$280 million with the net proceeds of this offering. - (f) To reflect the repayment of the \$25 million unsecured facility, the repayment of the \$25 million secured facility, and the repayment of \$20.7 million of the revolving credit facility with the remaining net proceeds of this offering and to reflect the write-off of the related deferred financing fees. - (g) To reflect the funded new credit facilities entered into in August 2007 along with deferred financing fees associated with the facilities. - (h) Reflects payment of a \$10 million termination fee in connection with the termination of the management agreements payable to Goldman, Sachs & Co. and Kelso & Company, L.P. in conjunction with the offering. - (i) Reflects the tax liability determined at a combined federal and state statutory rate of approximately 39.875% associated with the estimated tax gain recognized on the sale of the managing general partner interest at estimated fair market value. - (j) Reflects the exchange of our chief executive officer's shares in two of our subsidiaries for shares of our common stock at fair market value, resulting in an estimated step-up in basis in our property, plant and equipment of approximately \$0.6 million. - (k) To reflect the underwriters' option to purchase 3,000,000 shares of common stock at the initial public offering price of \$19.00 per share resulting in aggregate gross proceeds of \$57.0 million. - (I) To reflect the payment of underwriters' discounts and commissions totaling \$3.7 million in connection with the underwriters' option to purchase 3,000,000 shares of common stock. - (m) To reflect the repayment of revolving debt of \$19.3 million from a portion of the remaining net proceeds of the sale of 3,000,000 shares of common stock to the underwriters.
+- (a) Reflects estimated payment of a \$10.6 million dividend to Coffeyville Acquisition LLC and Coffeyville Acquisition II LLC. - (b) Reflects gross proceeds of \$10.6 million received for the sale of the managing general partner interest in the Partnership, through sale of the managing general partner, to Coffeyville Acquisition III LLC at estimated fair market value as determined by our board of directors after consultation with management. - (c) To reflect the public offering of 18,500,000 shares of common stock at an assumed initial offering price of \$19.00 per share resulting in aggregate gross proceeds of \$351.5 million, and in conjunction with the offering, to reflect the conversion from a partnership structure to a corporate structure of members' equity and management voting common units subject to redemption. - (d) To reflect the payment of underwriters' discounts and commissions and estimated offering expenses totaling \$32.8 million of which \$5.5 million had been prepaid as of June 30, 2007 and \$2.0 million has been accrued as of June 30, 2007. - (e) To reflect the repayment of term debt of \$280 million with the net proceeds of this offering. - (f) To reflect the repayment of the revolving credit facility of \$40.0 million and \$4.1 million of the \$25 million unsecured facility with the remaining net proceeds of this offering. - (g) To reflect the funded new credit facilities entered into in August 2007 along with deferred financing fees associated with the facilities. - (h) Reflects payment of a \$10 million termination fee in connection with the termination of the management agreements payable to Goldman, Sachs & Co. and Kelso & Company, L.P. in conjunction with the offering. - (i) Reflects the tax liability determined at a combined federal and state statutory rate of approximately 39.875% associated with the estimated tax gain recognized on the sale of the managing general partner interest at estimated fair market value. - (j) Reflects the exchange of our chief executive officer's shares in two of our subsidiaries for shares of our common stock at fair market value, resulting in an estimated step-up in basis in our property, plant and equipment of approximately \$0.6 million. - (k) To reflect the underwriters' option to purchase 2,775,000 shares of common stock at an assumed initial offering price of \$19.00 per share resulting in aggregate gross proceeds of \$52.7 million - (I) To reflect the payment of underwriters' discounts and commissions totaling \$3.4 million in connection with the underwriters' option to purchase 2,775,000 shares of common stock. - (m) To reflect the repayment of term loans of \$45.9 million to a related party from a portion of the remaining net proceeds of the sale of 2,775,000 shares of common stock to the underwriters.